-The other reason why you’d want to buy a smaller sized blaster is because it can work really well as a backup or secondary blaster in Nerf wars.
-A pistol is easy to carry around and easy to load, and can serve you well as a backup weapon when the need arises.
+The other reason you’d want to buy a smaller blaster is that it can work really well as a backup or secondary blaster in Nerf wars.
+A pistol is easy to carry around and load, and can serve you well as a backup weapon when needed.

 There you have it, my personal top seven best Nerf pistols ever made.
 Do you agree, or disagree?

 As always, I would love to know your opinion and what your favorite blasters are, so drop a comment if you’d like to share.